 Florida has the largest number of personal and recreational watercraft of any state.
-It also has some of the most complicated regulations regarding the operation of a boat or other water vessel, regulations designed to protect people, property, and the environment from damage by all the other vessels.
-However, despite these protections, many injuries still occur.
+It also has some of the most complicated regulations regarding the operation of boats and other water-going vessels.

 Dangers of Boating

-The state of Florida leads the nation in the number of boating accidents, including boat-boat collisions, boat-buoy or other fixed or floating structure collisions, boat-land collisions, and internal technical problems such as engine failures, fires, or autonomous sinking due to hull failure or capsizing.
-All of these boating accidentshave the potential to cause serious injury or even death to passengers.
-That's why Florida statutes declare watergoing vessels "dangerous instrumentalities," and warn that vessel operators should "exercise the highest degree of care in order to prevent injuries to others."
+All of these boating accidents have the potential to cause serious injury or even death to passengers.
+That's why Florida statutes declare water-going vessels "dangerous instrumentalities" and warn that vessel operators should "exercise the highest degree of care in order to prevent injuries to others."

-- Operate the vessel in a reasonable and prudent manner regarding other waterborne traffic
+- Operate in a reasonable manner regarding other waterborne traffic

-- Installation and maintenance of proper sound and light signals
+- Install and maintain proper sound and light signals

-- Not operate their vessels while under the influence of alcohol or any controlled substance
+- Never operate a vessel under the influence of alcohol or drugs

 - Render aid to others to the fullest extent possible without endangering their own boat and passengers

 If a boat operator fails to perform any of these duties and causes an accident, he or she could be guilty of a criminal act.
-In addition to the criminal penalties, the operator, as well as the owner, can be liable for civil damages for the injuries to your person or property caused by the negligent operation of the vessel.
+In addition to the criminal penalties, the operator can be liable for civil damages for the injuries to your person or property caused by the negligent operation of the vessel.